 Paris 3-Day Itinerary

-This 3-day Paris itinerary is a great first taste of the city, starting with a relaxed walk along the Seine before diving into the big highlights like the Louvre, Montmartre, and those classic Eiffel Tower views at night.
-The last day slows things down a bit around the Left Bank, with Musée d'Orsay and Saint-Germain-des-Prés, so the trip doesn’t feel rushed by the end.
-It’s a well-balanced route that mixes landmarks, cafés, and time to just wander.
-If you have more time, you can continue with the Paris 4-day itinerary or Paris 5-day itinerary, or expand into a wider route with the France 7-day itinerary.
+This 3-day Paris itinerary is a great first introduction to the city, starting with a relaxed walk along the Seine before moving into the main highlights like the Louvre, Montmartre, and Eiffel Tower views at night.
+The final day slows things down around the Left Bank, with Musée d'Orsay and Saint-Germain, so the trip doesn’t feel rushed.
+If you have more time, see the Paris 4-day itinerary or Paris 5-day itinerary, or expand into a wider route with the France 7-day itinerary.

 Duration: 3 days Pace: Balanced Budget: Midrange